Surfing Banna Beach, Ireland: A Little Beginner Surf Guide

 Best Season to Surf Banna Beach

-• The High Swell Season: May to October.
+- The High Swell Season – Winter Seasons: November to April.
 This period experiences the strongest ocean energy.
-The waves are large and provide long rides through sections that can become hollow.
+The waves are large and not beginner-friendly.
 The landscape is vibrant and green during these months, and the ocean is typically smooth in the early mornings.

-• General Recommendation – The Transition Months: April and November.
+- General Recommendation – The Transition Months: April and October.
 These months provide a useful combination of good waves and pleasant weather.
-You can often experience the first significant swells of the year while enjoying sunny conditions.
+You can often experience some significant swells of the year while enjoying sunny conditions.

 Surf Spots and Beaches in Banna Beach